nastena1606/Demo/README.md

 1. When you review existing docs, save a new version of the doc and add your initials to it.
 2. When you add your own docs, save them in the format as described above.
 3. Refer to [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) for style and terminology.
+Aother Style guide used is [Google Style Guide] (https://developers.google.com/style/tone)